Respect and Consideration for Human Rights

 - We call on our employees not to induce human rights violations in business in our compliance handbook.
 We do this by establishing pages on respect for human rights and harassment with concrete examples.

 - We have described checkpoints in a handbook on communication with our suppliers.
 This is so that those in charge of surveys can understand the actual state of the management of human rights and labor practices in suppliers even more clearly and so that they can then offer advice on making improvements.
 This ensures that the supply chain sustainability survey mechanism functions.
-At the same time, we utilize this in keeping our employees informed.
+At the same time, we utilize this in keeping those in our company informed.

 Countermeasures against Harassment